ChillBDD/Chill/README.md

     mockCustomerStore.GetCustomer(123).Returns(expectedCustomer);

     // Also, you have to explicitly create the subject under test and insert the mocked dependencies.
-    // Need to add or remove a dependency? prepare yourself to modify ALL your test. var sut = new CustomerController(mockCustomerStore);
+    // Need to add or remove a dependency?
+Prepare yourself to modify ALL your tests. var sut = new CustomerController(mockCustomerStore);

     // Call the actual function.. but you also have to create a variable to store your tests.